Dandelions! Why and How to Eat Them

 The Mighty Dandelion

 What is more hip than kale?
 Dandelions!
-Dandelions are some of the healthiest greens around, and, they are everywhere... in your yard and garden, along roads and pathways, in fields.
+Dandelions are some of the healthiest greens around, and, they are everywhere... in your yard and garden, along roads and pathways, in fields, and at your farmer's market.

 Benefits of dandelion greens: